catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 Other authentication methods are only used in specific situations (such as setting a password log-in when creating a new instance).
-Ideally, password authentication should be disabled, once SSH your key-based authentication is set up and working properly.
+Ideally, password authentication should be disabled once SSH your key-based authentication is set up and working properly.

 Generating a key pair provides you with two long string of characters: a “public key” and a “private key”.
 Anyone is allowed to see the public key, but only the owner is allowed to see the private key.
 You place the public key on a server, and then unlock it by connecting to it with a client that already has the private key.
-If the two match up, the system unlocks without the need for a password.
+If the two keys match up, the server and client are connected, with a strongly encrypted connection, without the need for a password.
 You can increase security even more by protecting the private key with a passphrase.